MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. On the **Deploy to a web app** page, enter the following details:
     - **Name**: A unique name for your web app.
     - **Subscription**: Your Azure subscription.
+If you don't see any available subscriptions, first [register **Microsoft.Web** as a resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1).
     - **Resource group**: Select a resource group in which to deploy the web app.
-You can use the same resource group as the hub.
+Use the same resource group as the hub.
     - **Location**: Select a location in which to deploy the web app.
-You can use the same location as the hub.
+Use the same location as the hub.
     - **Pricing plan**: Choose a pricing plan for the web app.
     - **Enable chat history in the web app**: For the tutorial, the chat history box isn't selected.
 If you enable the feature, your users have access to their individual previous queries and responses.
 For more information, see [chat history remarks](#understand-chat-history).